ReSpouted/.github/profile/README.md

 The original Spout project was for CraftBukkit 1.6.
 A lot of this original project has been lost to time and fails to run on modern computers.

-The respouted project is designed to take the original project and gets it working on modern machines as well as trying to restore waht was lost as much as possible
+The respouted project is designed to take the original project and gets it working on modern machines as well as trying to restore what was lost as much as possible

 ### Modern